the-best-roadtrip-view

 atlantic-highway

-Though it technically begins in Barnstaple, the A39 stretches along the coast north of Devon into Somerset.
-The tree-lined Exmoor cliffs at Lynmouth and Porlock can be enjoyed on this route, before joining up with the official Atlantic Highway in North Devon.
+Though the Highway technically begins in Barnstaple, the A39 stretches along the north coast of Devon into Somerset.
+Start at Bridgwater, take in the tree-lined Exmoor cliffs at Lynmouth and Porlock, before joining up with the official Atlantic Highway in North Devon.

-Sue added: “There are many literary connections; Charles Kingsley lived here, Charles Dickens wrote about it and Rex Whistler featured it in much of his work.”
-If you’re setting off on your trip during the summer, look out for Clovelly’s unique festivals, including the Seaweed Festival and Lobster and Crab Festival.
+Sue added, “There are many literary connections; Charles Kingsley lived here, Charles Dickens wrote about it and Rex Whistler featured about it in much of his work."
+If you’re setting off on your trip during the summer, look out for Clovelly’s unique festivals, including the Seaweed Festival and the Lobster and Crab Festival.

 Don’t miss: Walking through Clovelly, admiring the cliffs at Hartland Quay, walking through the gardens at Hartland Abbey, a cream tea at Docton Mill, a pub lunch at The Bush Inn Morwenstow, a stroll along the sand at Widemouth Bay, stepping back in time at Tintagel Castle.